-Once again, the corresponding view in a wide array of dimensions is available in the movie version in file DWD1figD.avi in the above web directory.
+Once again, the corresponding view in a wide array of dimensions is available in the movie version in file DWD1figDWD.avi in the web directory Marron (2004).
 This shows that the DWD gives excellent performance in this example over a wide array of dimensions.